MJSchut/PyRoPy/Python27/README.txt

 WARNING: if you rerun the configure script with different options, you must run "make clean" before rebuilding.
-Exceptions to this rule: after changing --prefix or --exec-prefix, all you need to do is remove Modules/getpath.o.
+Exceptions to this rule: after changing --prefix or --exec-prefix, all you need to do is remove_creature Modules/getpath.o.

 --with(out)-gcc: The configure script uses gcc (the GNU C compiler) if